-At March 31, 2023, we believe our current cash and cash equivalents, other working capital and borrowings under our SVB line-of-credit will not be sufficient to fund working capital requirements, capital expenditures and operations during the next twelve months.
+At September 30, 2023, we believe our current cash and cash equivalents, other working capital and borrowings under our SVB line-of-credit will not be sufficient to fund working capital requirements, capital expenditures and operations during the next twelve months.
 Our ability to continue as a going concern will depend on our ability to obtain additional equity or debt financing, attain further operating efficiencies, reduce or contain expenditures and increase revenues.
 Based on these factors, management determined that there is substantial doubt regarding our ability to continue as a going concern.
-In the first quarter of 2023, the Company has implemented cost reduction plans to align its cost structure to its sales and increase its liquidity.
+During 2023, the Company has implemented cost reduction plans to align its cost structure to its sales and increase its liquidity.
 The Company will continue to monitor its costs in relation to its sales and adjust its cost structure accordingly.